Phineapple18/GhostSpectator/README.md

 - accept - Accept a duel offer from other Ghost.
 Usage: PlayerNickname (whole or part, case-insensitive)
 - cancel - Cancel your duel, pending duel or duel request.
 - challenge - Challenge another Ghost to a duel.
 Usage: PlayerNickname (whole or part, case-insensitive)
-- list (duel) - Print a list of all players who challenged you to a duel.
+- list (duel) - Print a list of all players who you challenged and who challenged you to a duel.
 - reject - Reject a duel offer from other Ghost.
 Usage: PlayerNickname (whole or part, case-insensitive)

 ### Miscellanous commands
-- createtarget - Create a shooting target.
-Usage: dboy/sport/binary
+- createtoy - Create a toy.
+Usage: Capybara/TargetDBoy/TargetSport/TargetBinary
-- destroytarget - Destroy your shooting target or print a list of your shooting targets.
+- destroytoy - Destroy your toy or print a list of your toys.
 Usage: NetId/list
 - disablevoicechat - Disable listening to chosen voicechat(s).
-Usage: scp/dead/ghost/all
+Usage: ghost/scp/spectator/all
 - enablevoicechat - Enable listening to chosen voicechat(s).
-Usage: scp/dead/ghost/all
+Usage: ghost/scp/spectator/all
 - ghostme - Spawn yourself as a Ghost or change back to Spectator.
 - givefirearm - Give yourself a firearm or print a list of available firearms.
-Usage: Itemtype/list
+Usage: Item ID/Itemtype/list

 ## Permissions
 - gs.duel - allows a player to use *player* and *accept* commands
 - gs.firearm - allows a player to use *givefirearm* command
 - gs.item - allows a player to drop and throw items (expect ghost item)
 - gs.list - allows a player to use *list* (RA) command
-- gs.listen.dead - allows a player to listen Spectators (via command)
-- gs.autolisten.dead - allows the above automatically, when spawned as a Ghost
 - gs.listen.ghost - allows a player to lsiten to other Ghosts via RoundSummary chat, if they are not within certain distance (via command)
 - gs.autolisten.ghost - allows the above automatically, when spawned as a Ghost
 - gs.listen.scp - allows a player to listen to SCPs (via command)
 - gs.autolisten.scp - allows the above automatically, when spawned as a Ghost
+- gs.listen.spectator - allows a player to listen Spectators (via command)
+- gs.autolisten.spectator - allows the above automatically, when spawned as a Ghost
 - gs.noclip - allows a player to have noclip permitted
+- gs.settings - allows a player to activate and deactivate server-specific settings for this plugin
 - gs.spawn.other - allows a player to use *spawn* and *despawn* commands
 - gs.spawn.self - allows a player to use *ghostme* command
-- gs.target - allows a player to use *createtarget* command
+- gs.toy - allows a player to use *createtoy* command
 - gs.teleport.player - allows a player to teleport to an alive player
 - gs.teleport.room - allows a player to teleport to a random room
 - gs.warhead - allows a player to remain Ghost and use *ghostme* and *spawn* commands after warhead detonation
+- gs.waveinfo - allows a player to check waves timer and tokens

 ## Credits
 - Original plugin creator: [Thundermaker300](https://github.com/Thundermaker300)